fcwu/docker-ubuntu-vnc-desktop/README.md

 License
 ==================

-desktop-mirror is under the Apache 2.0 license.
 See the LICENSE file for details.